udsau/Study-Planner/README.md

 ## Note

 I built this for my own daily use after getting frustrated by switching between separate apps for task lists and timers.
-Most productivity sites give you *either* a to-do list or a pomodoro timer, but rarely both on the same screen.
-I wanted a single, unified view where I could see my task list right alongside the timer keeping me focused.
+Most productivity sites give you either a to-do list or a pomodoro timer, but rarely both on the same screen.
+I wanted a single, unified view where I could see my task list right alongside the timer keeping me focused! :]